hopewithyou/mystory/README.md

 Firstly, I’m not very good at expressing my thoughts clearly in writing, but I hope you can try to understand me.

-When I was in 5th class, I first saw her.
-She was maybe in 1st or 2nd class.
-I saw her crying for her father, apude valaa father died
+1. When I was in 4th or 5th class, she was in 1st or 2nd, I don’t remember exactly, but that was the moment I first saw her in my life.
+She was crying for her father, who had recently died."

-aa day nundi i dont knwo my brain remebered her something diffent